faemiyah/dnload/README.rst

 Even when developing an intro, the programmer is hardly interested in building a size-optimized binary every time.
 For this purpose, everything in the generated header file is wrapped to compile-time guards that allow us to compile the program as normal from Makefiles, Autotools scripts, CMake or even Visual Studio projects.

-By default this separation is done with the preprocessor definition ``USE_LD`` not being present for size-limited builts.
+By default this separation is done with the preprocessor definition ``DNLOAD_USE_LD`` not being present for size-limited builts.
 So, for normal operation, the user needs to compile with it enabled.
 For example
 (replace with your favorite compiler)::

-    > clang++ -o src/hello_world src/hello_world.cpp -DUSE_LD -O2 -s -lc && ./src/hello_world
+    > clang++ -o src/hello_world src/hello_world.cpp -DDNLOAD_USE_LD -O2 -s -lc && ./src/hello_world
 Hello World!

-When ``USE_LD`` is turned on, all "tricks" will essentially evaluate to NOP, and all calls made with the reserved ``dnload_`` prefix will simply call the functions as normal.
+When ``DNLOAD_USE_LD`` is turned on, all "tricks" will essentially evaluate to NOP, and all calls made with the reserved ``dnload_`` prefix will simply call the functions as normal.
 You can change this definition to anything you want.

 Compiling the example as a size-optimized binary
 ~~~~